swiftlang/swift-evolution/proposals/NNNN-refining-identifier-and-operator-symbology.md

     let Å = "Latin Capital Letter A + Combining Ring Above"

-Non-printing characters such as ZERO WIDTH SPACE and ZERO WIDTH NON-JOINER are also accepted as valid identifier chracters without any restrictions.
+Non-printing characters such as ZERO WIDTH SPACE and ZERO WIDTH NON-JOINER are also accepted as valid identifier characters without any restrictions.

     let ab = "ab"
     let a​b = "a + ZERO WIDTH SPACE + b"